wordrobe/cli/README.md

   "themes": {}
 }
 ```
-:information_source: in a standard *Wordpress* installation, "themes-path" will be "wp-content/themes".
+:bulb: In a standard *Wordpress* installation, "themes-path" will be "wp-content/themes".

 #### The *Wordrobe Skeleton*
 *Wordrobe* also offers its own skeleton to setup a new project from scratch.
 It provides an advanced and boosted structure based on *[Bedrock](https://github.com/roots/bedrock)* by *[Roots](https://roots.io)*.
 Check *Wordrobe Skeleton* [documentation](https://bitbucket.org/fiad/wordrobe-skeleton/src/master) for more information.